mattdimicelli/Members_Only/README.md

 schema-based validation library which might allow for using the same schema on both the front end and the back end.

-Also, Heroku's free tier does not provide a static IP address.
+Also, Glitch does not provide a static IP address.
 This is problematic in regards to MongoDB since MongoDB requires that any client that accesses the database has it's IP address in a whitelist.
-Despite trying several programs/services such as Fixie, which provide you with a static IP address to use for this purpose, I was unable to find a work-around actually functioned.
 My imperfect solution was to allow connections to MongoDB from all IP addresses.
 For a commercial project or a project that requires mores security, this would obviously not be sufficient and another solution would be needed.